 Reiki is a gentle form of therapy which uses light touch to balance energy and relax the nervous system.
 It is a supportive form of wellness that promotes stress reduction and self-awareness.
 It does not involve diagnosis, but works with the general principles of healing and improvement.
 Reiki can be used as a stand alone modality or can be incorporated in to your shiatsu treatment plan.

 I completed level I and II certification with Paul Lara of Qi Belly - qibelly.com.

 "Ivan's approach to shiatsu is sensitive, knowledgeable and client-centered.
 The weekly treatments I take with him keep me mobile, and I appreciate that he can do home treatments for me.
 I highly recommend this talented professional."

 - Bev Couse, retired teacher.

 “I am a 29-year old woman working in the field of education.
 I struggle with chronic neuropathic pain as well as panic and anxiety disorder.
 I’ve found Ivan’s shiatsu and reiki treatments to be invaluable: they have helped to ease my muscle tension, lessened my nerve pain significantly, and made me feel much more grounded in my everyday life.
 From our first treatment Ivan made me feel comfortable and at ease.”

 “Ivan has a deep understanding of the emotional aspects of the mind/body connection.
 He has helped me with the releasing of grief and knew how to hold space during a vulnerable session.
 I'm also HIV+ and a dog walker, so each week he is able to bring my body back into balance.”

-Please contact me if you have any questions or would like to book an appointment.
+Please contact me if you have any questions or to book an appointment.

 Ivan Roberts-Davis, BA Hons, Dipl.
 ST